2026 industry reference

 01

-Dentist shortage in rural areas
+Dentist shortage in rural and underserved areas

 Roughly 67 million Americans live in a federally designated dental Health Professional Shortage Area per HRSA.
 Practices in those regions cannot recruit associates and cannot grow.
 Tech that promises efficiency gains lands flat when the bottleneck is finding a second dentist.